wang-angela/decor-gator/Sprint1.md

 Some issues that we plan to addres are:

 1. Create a login screen with user authentication
-2. Create a dashboard that allows users to list furniture for sale or rent, and a button to take the user to the furniture marketplace to browse.
+2. Create a dashboard that allows users to list furniture for sale or rent, and a tab to take the user to the furniture marketplaces to browse.
 3. A way to allow users to upload pictures

 ## Issues Successfully Completed